I was thinking about my early days as a songwriter. Reflecting back on the antiquated, tedious process I worked with

 At the beginning of this article, I mentioned thinking back on this whole process.
 The reason for my nostalgia was simple.
 A few months ago, I set up a new YouTube channel called “The Story Behind The Song”.
 Several of the songs used for the channel were early recordings.
 Some of those made passing reference to the fact that I had changed from real drums…to an electronic method of creation.
 The videos weren’t the proper format for an in-depth explanation of why.
 But I thought a blog article might be.
 If nothing else, it can serve as reminder of how much simpler things are for home recording enthusiasts today!

-* I’ve included links to several Video Examples of these early drum recordings below.
+* Links to several additional Video Examples of these early drum recordings are listed below.